di-unipi-socc/MProt/README.md

 ### Visualising applications

 The __Visualise__ pane:
-* graphically displays the application topology (on the left hand side of the pane), and
+* graphically displays the application topology (on the left-hand side of the pane), and
-* provides further information about each application component in a table (one the right hand side of the pane).
+* provides further information about each application component in a table (one the right-hand side of the pane).

 ### Editing applications